lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 identity authority.

 The mechanism that was chosen is to replace the BrowserID dialog with content from the primary.
-This decision has significant tradeoffs to consider.
+This decision has significant trade-offs to consider.
 The benefits of this approach include:

-  1. The url bar is displayed by the browser as usual, leveraging familiar anti-phishing UI.
+  1. The URL bar is displayed by the browser as usual, leveraging familiar anti-phishing UI.
   2. Primary content has full control over branding, how the user should be authenticated, and what sessioning mechanisms to use.
   3. The user need not find a different window and return to the dialog subsequently, which would raise UX problems.
   4. The protocol is highly portable.

-Discovering the problems with the proposed approach is left as an excercise for the reader.
+Discovering the problems with the proposed approach is left as an exercise for the reader.

 ### Division of Authentication and Provisioning